plinioseniore/cisco-umbrella-bypass/README.md

 > Compared to a proxy configured in Firefox the main difference is that DNS is resolved locally and not by tinyproxy, that receive directly the resolved IP address and not the domain name.

-### Using scrcpy to remote into your Android

-If your end goal is only to browse websites that are not allowed via Cisco Umbrella, another option is to use [scrcpy](https://github.com/Genymobile/scrcpy) that via USB will remote your Android device into a window.
-Then your can browse with your mobile connection.

 # Credits

 This study is based on some experiments done by me and my friend [lalontra](https://twitter.com/lalontra) and the following web resources: